nodeschool/amsterdam/presentations/nodejs-interactive/markdown/introduction.md

 - All the way from Italy, Matteo
 - Titus, who actually teaches this stuff at a college
 - Romanian Rebel, Daniel
-- chief op operations, Lily
+- one of the kindest persons I know, Lily
 - and yours truly